IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 - Multiplicative attention
 - Self-attention

-I will explain how they work, and how attention layers can be quickly called or implemented in TensorFlow 2.x.
+I will explain how they work, and how attention layers can be quickly called or implemented in **TensorFlow 2**.

 <br/>